AWS Lambda

 Step 2: Create an AWS credentials secret

 Create a Kubernetes secret that contains your AWS access key and secret key.
-Gloo Edge uses this secret to connect to AWS Lambda for service discovery.
+Gloo Gateway uses this secret to connect to AWS Lambda for service discovery.

-1. Get the access key and secret key for your AWS account.
+1. Get the access key, secret key, and session token for your AWS account.
+If your AWS account setup does not require a session token, you can remove the session token parameter from the Kubernetes secret.
 Note that your AWS credentials must have the appropriate permissions to interact with AWS Lambda.

 2. Create a Kubernetes secret that contains the AWS access key and secret key.